 PRESIDENTS’ CHALLENGE & CREW ANNOUNCEMENT

 The annual build-up to the race gets underway at November’s Presidents’ Challenge.
 By tradition, the President of the previous year’s losing crews challenge their winning counterpart to an eight-oared race over The Championship Course.
-The final crews are formally named at the Crew Announcement in early March.
-Challenges are accepted and crews confirmed, the Boat Race is all set for the River Thames!
+In early March the final crews are formally named at the Crew Announcement.
+Challenges are accepted and crews confirmed.
+And the Boat Race is then all set for the River Thames!

 In November 2022 we spoke to Caoimhe Dempsey, President of Cambridge Women’s University Boat Club, and Tassilo von Mueller, President of Oxford University Boat Club, at the Presidents’ Challenge.
 They gave us an insight into their roles and what lay ahead for the respective squads in the lead up to the race.
 At the Crew Announcement in March 2023 Oxford Women’s Alison Carrington described what it’s like to be selected for the race having only discovered rowing at university.
 We also caught up with Team GB star Tom George who rowed for Cambridge in the 2022, on what it’s like to take part in the most famous boat race in the world.